FENECON Commercial 50 — Assembly and Operating Instructions

 |

-Once the components have been installed, the app still needs to be installed. |
+After installing the components, the app still needs to be installed. |

-8.2.
+17.2.
 Connection of a heating element with a maximum of 6 kW

 The integration of an electric heating element is the simplest and cheapest form of sector coupling of electricity and heat — often also called a "power-to-heat" application.